Opening hours of supermarkets are varying between 7:00 to 9:00 for opening and 20:00 to 22:00 for closing, depending on the chain and location.

 Electrical sockets in Germany are one of the two European standard electrical socket types: The “Type C” Europlug and the “Type E” and “Type F” Schuko.
 The electric current in Germany is 220 volts.
 Be aware that you may need a travel adapter for certain electric devices.

 Gratuities / Tipping

 In restaurants in Germany it is common to round up to the next Euro or add a few Euros (5 – 10 % for good service).
 Generally, you give the gratuity directly to the waiter or you add it to the bill.
-Most restaurants only accept cash, so make sure you have some with you.
-Afterwards, you will generally not get a check; the waiter will only tell you how much you owe.
+Often the waiter only tells you how much you owe.
 Then, you can tell how much you intend to pay when handing over the money.
 To leave the tip on the table is not common in Germany.

 National language: German (Alemannic dialect alongside)

 Many locals and business and service employees speak English, particularly the younger ones.